yifanyin11/LeetCode-Solutions/README.md

 # AlgLearn
-Learn fundamentals of algorithms by problem solving in Leetcode.
+Learn fundamentals of algorithms by problem solving on Leetcode.